-We have designed a new approach in which we set the concurrency level on the fly.
+We have designed a new approach in which we set the concurrency level dynamically.
 Instead of making measurements with external profilers to set the level of concurrency, transfer parameters are calculated using information from current data transfer operations.
-Thus, the network would not have extra packets and extra load is not put onto the system due to extraneous calculations for exact parameter settings.
+Thus, the network would not have extra packets, and extra load is not put onto the system due to extraneous calculations for exact parameter settings.
 The number of multiple streams is set by observing the achieved application throughput for each transfer operation, and parameters are gradually adjusted according to the current performance merit.
 The transfer time of each operation is measured and the total throughput is calculated.
 The best throughput for the current concurrency level is recorded.
 The actual throughput value of the data transfers is calculated, and the number of multiple streams is increased if the throughput value is larger than the best throughput seen so far.
 In this dynamic approach, we try to reach to a near optimum value gradually, instead of finding the best parameter achieving the highest throughput at once.
-We underline the fact that the focus is on application level tuning such that we do not deal with low-level network and server optimization.
+We underline the fact that the focus is on application-level tuning such that we do not deal with low-level network and server optimization.
 We adjust the number of multiple streams according to the dynamic environmental conditions, and also taking into the consideration of the fact that there might be other data transfer operation using the same network resources.
+Our dynamic tuning model has been explained in detail in a recent paper [5.1.1].

-Our dynamic approach has been implemented as a separate tool using GSIFTP API.
-We have studied several versions of this dynamic adaption approach and enhanced the algorithm after intensive testing and analysis.
+Based on these studies, we have developed an advanced data movement tool with adaptive tuning capability.
+Our dynamic approach has been implemented using GridFTP API.
+We have studied several approaches of this dynamic adaption and enhanced the algorithm after intensive testing and analysis.
 Figure 5 shows another climate data transfers from LLNL to NERSC for 4.8 TB of a climate dataset from two source servers to one destination.
-We have been working on applying and implementing our dynamic adaptation algorithm in BDM.
 Transfer throughput was consistent most of the time throughout the request, as expected.
 In the middle of the dataset transfers, low performance was detected, as shown in the middle of the next plot, but the number of concurrency was still at 64 all together.
 This caused each concurrent connection performance to be much lower, and may have caused packet loss too.
-The dynamic transfer adjustment can help this case in minimizing overhead of slow data transfers during the low performance period, and the BDM can reduce the number of concurrent transfers to maximize the per-connection throughput which could maximize the resource usability during those time.
-Figure 6 shows the throughput history from a similar data replication of 17049 files in ~5.3 TB, and it shows the consistent throughput performance over the well-managed transfer connections throughout the request.
+The dynamic transfer adjustment can help this case in minimizing overhead of slow data transfers during the low performance period, and the client tool can reduce the number of concurrent transfers to maximize the per-connection throughput which could maximize the resource usability during those time.
+Figure 6 shows the throughput performance over time from a similar data replication of 1228 files in ~305 GB from NERSC to ANU, one of ESG Gateways in Australia over a shared 10Gbps network connection, and it shows the consistent throughput performance over the well-managed transfer connections throughout the request.